Wren Howell

 Using ELK to do DFIR at scale Part 1

 One major challenge DFIR analysts face is analyzing infected machines at scale.
-Imagine there are four infected hosts.
-For the sake of this example, let’s say an analyst needs to review artifacts like the NTUSER.DAT file, browser history, and multiple event logs.
-An analyst can use traditional tools like grep, PhiSearch, or Timeline Explorer can help sift through common artifacts, but manually combing through each log file with these tools is time-consuming and these traditional tools do not have a visual aid.
+Imagine four compromised hosts.
+For this example, an analyst needs to review artifacts like the NTUSER.DAT file, browser history, and various Windows event logs.

-When a colleague suggested SOF-ELK as a solution, it immediately stood out as a perfect fit.
-SOF-ELK, created by Phil Hagen, is a forensic tool designed to streamline and accelerate log analysis and digital forensic investigations.
-It leverages the power of Elasticsearch, Logstash, and Kibana to provide an intuitive and efficient analysis experience.
-This implementation is dockerized, making it well-suited for resource-constrained environments.
+When a colleague suggested SOF-ELK, it immediately stood out as a great solution.
+Created by Phil Hagen, SOF-ELK is a forensic-focused tool built to streamline and accelerate log analysis.
+It leverages the ELK stack (Elasticsearch, Logstash, and Kibana) to provide an intuitive and powerful interface for analyzing forensic data.
+Best of all, it’s dockerized—making it ideal for running in resource-constrained environments.

 Tools Used